 Meet Conor Phelan, who I am delighted will be joining Journalist On The Run as a regular contributor!
 Conor is an incredible talented photographer and is also a keen adventurer and I’m delighted for him to share his travel tales both at home and abroad with all of you.
-Here Conor writes about his experiences island hopping along Ireland’s west coast.
+Here Conor writes about his experiences cycling the wild atlantic way on Ireland’s west coast.

 The much lauded and celebrated Wild Atlantic Way really is one of the greatest road trips that can be undertaken, and you don’t even need to leave the lovely Irish shores to enjoy it.
 Or do you?
 Maybe the Wild Atlantic Way isn’t just a road to drive along, but also a tangible connection route for Ireland’s most inaccessible areas; Ireland’s mysterious islands.
 To do these great islands justice, this article will only talk about three; Achill Island, Clare Island and Inis Mór.

-The first island is the easiest to get to, and even though there’s no ferry, you can still enjoy the journey if you get on the island by cycling the Great Western Greenway.
+The first island is the easiest to get to, and even though there’s no ferry, you can still enjoy the journey if you get on the island by cycling the Wild Atlantic Way, or at least one of the most famous portions of it: the Great Western Greenway.
 The Greenway is an old railway track that has been converted to a cycling path that brings you from Westport through Newport to Achill Sound You can use your own bike, or rent one at the start of the trail in Westport or Newport.
 Between Newport and Westport the Greenway follows the main road so it’s not the most entertaining ride, but once you get on the road to Achill proper, the Greenway becomes one of the most fun cycles you’ll ever do.
 It’s great for experienced and nervous cyclists alike, it crosses a few very minor roads, and there are a few gates to traverse but the even, flat surface is a the perfect platform to see the raw beauty of the Island.

 A place to watch the time go by. . . . #achill #Ireland #irelandgram #oneplustech #oneplus3 A photo posted by Conor Phelan (@conorphelanphoto) on

-Only about an hour and a half’s drive, and a short ferry journey later you’ll be able to find yourself on Clare Island.
+Only about an hour and a half’s drive, or an even longer cycle, and a short ferry journey later you’ll be able to find yourself on Clare Island.
 Make sure to stock up on supplies in Louisburgh about 10km away from the port in Roonagh as the island is pretty sparse on shops.